Manohar-injarapu/Model-Context-Protocol-MCP-Powering-Next-Gen-AI-Agents/README.md

 Traditional AI chatbots (including ChatGPT) **cannot access local files or folders directly**.
 The **Model Context Protocol (MCP)** solves this problem by standardizing how **AI language models (LLMs)** connect to **local and external tools, data, and systems**.

-This workshop demonstrates how **MCP enables AI agents to access and edit local files using Claude Desktop**.
  "MCP client connect to MCP server access to file system"
 ---